 ½ tsp white pepper

 Boil the potatoes in boiling salted water for 10 minutes until nearly tender.
 Drain and set aside.

 In a large saucepan over medium heat add the butter and oil and fry the onion, cabbage, oyster mushrooms and salt and stir until the vegetables are softened and have released their liquid.
 Add the flour and stir through.

-Fry for about 3-4 minutes until the mixture thickens.
+Fry for about three to four minutes until the mixture thickens.
 Add the milk and bring to a simmer, stirring constantly.

 Add the cooked potatoes and chicken stock and bring back to a simmer, stirring frequently.
-Simmer for about 5 minutes until the chowder takes on a thick, stew-like consistency, then add the salmon and simmer for a further 5 minutes until the fish is cooked through and the vegetables are soft.
+Simmer for about five minutes until the chowder takes on a thick, stew-like consistency, then add the salmon and simmer for a further five minutes until the fish is cooked through and the vegetables are soft.

 Gently stir through the pouring cream.